Cyruxx/MantisLib/README.md

 MantisLib
 =========

-MantisLib is a PHP Class for Mantis API.
+MantisLib is a PHP Class for Mantis Bugtracker API.
 It is supported by the PHP Framework CodeIgniter or as standalone Library.

 You can find a list of functions and return types here: